sonata-nfv/son-install/README.md

 All you need is a 'bash' shell with Ansible installed to run 'son-cmud.yml', ie, all the SONATA CMUD operations can be executed in a single line command

+## What's new in Release 3.1
+* accounting of deployment times

 ## What's new in Release 3.0
 * deployment of PSA pilot